-14.2.3 Viewing Integrator Health Details
+Viewing Integrator Health Details

-1 Launch the Sentinel Control Center.

-For more information, see Section 1.2, "Accessing the Sentinel Control Center," on page 17.

-- 2 Launch the Integrator Manager: - ◆ (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the I icon in the toolbar. - (Conditional) If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the icon in the toolbar. - 3 In the Integrator Manager window, select an Integrator from the left pane. - 4 Click see details.
+- 1 Launch the Sentinel Control Center. - For more information, see "Accessing the Sentinel Control Center" on page 20. - 2 Launch the Integrator Manager: - (Conditional) If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Integrator Manager or click the icon in the toolbar. - (Conditional) If the Configuration menu is enabled, click the Configuration menu > Integrator Manager or click the in icon in the toolbar. - 3 In the Integrator Manager window, select an Integrator from the left pane. - 4 Click see details.